Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 Total Truck Cost = Base Rental + (Miles × Per-Mile Rate) + Fuel + Insurance + Equipment Rental + Taxes

-Renting a moving truck or van is the most affordable way to move for people willing to handle the driving, loading, and unloading themselves.
-But advertised rates don't tell the whole story — mileage charges, fuel, insurance, equipment fees, and environmental surcharges can double the sticker price.
-Our moving van cost calculator gives you the complete cost including every fee, so you can compare rental companies and budget accurately.
+Renting a moving truck or van is the most affordable way to move if you'll handle the driving, loading, and unloading yourself.
+But advertised rates hide the real number — mileage, fuel, insurance, equipment fees, and environmental surcharges can roughly double the sticker price.
+Our moving van cost calculator gives the complete all-in cost so you can compare companies and budget accurately, with no quote form.

 Moving Van Cost Calculator